 The pure joy on their faces warms my heart.
 I desperately try to hang on to the moments of fun I have while playing in the snow with them.

 In the last couple of years, we’ve collected a few sleds and, every chance we get, we seek out a hill to use them on.
 I mean, look where we live!
 Our state is the home of so many endlessly entertaining Vermont sledding hills.
-Sledding is kind of a requirement.
+Sledding is kind of a winter requirement around here.

 I remember the first few times I took my children out sledding.
 Both of my children were in their glory as they took turns in the sled, cruising down the hill.
 At the bottom, their excitement was evident and they begged for turn after turn.

 I can still see my son, pulling his sister up the hill, huffing and puffing with a brilliant smile.
 I also have mental images of my daughter running after her brother sledding down the hill, bundled up marshmallow style.
 At times, the snow causing her toddler ‘waddle’ to give out and make her collapse in giggles on the ground.
 These are some of my favorite memories ever.